Grape Wall of China

 The red bag on the table?
 See below for details.
 (Photo: Swissotel)

 I sat down for a quick interview with Jancis Robinson last night at Flow Lounge & Bar in Swissotel Beijing.
-Besides having a popular Web site, she writes a weekly column for The Financial Times, edits The Oxford Companion to Wine, and, with Hugh Johnson, wrote The World Atlas of Wine.
+Besides having a popular site, Robinson writes a weekly column for The Financial Times, edits the Oxford Companion to Wine, and, with Hugh Johnson, wrote the World Atlas of Wine.

 What changes have you witnessed in the wine scene during your visits to China?